-Arjuna by Anuja Chandramouli
+Arjuna by Anuja Chandramouli – Book Review

 This book though turned out to be the abridged version of Mahabharata, which is such a well-woven story inter-twining multitudes of plots spread across eras.
-Every reader picks up certain stories that touch him or her most or leave the biggest impression on them.
+Every reader picks up certain stories that touch him or her most or leaves the biggest impression on them.
 Anuja has also picked up the stories and events from the epic she thought are important.
-She has not shared what versions of Mahabharata did she read, but I am guessing some south Indian version as she mentions a few incidents that I have not read in my versions like the meeting of Arjuna and Hanuman at the stone bridge in Rameshwaram.
+She has not shared what versions of Mahabharata did she read.
+But I am guessing some south Indian version.
+As she mentions a few incidents that I have not read in my versions.
+Like the meeting of Arjuna and Hanuman at the stone bridge in Rameshwaram.

-Given the title I expected some more Arjuna angle and somewhere I thought the plot was lost when too many characters were quoted.
-I liked her detailed description of the weapons used, not many versions go into the details as much.
-Similarly his marriages with Ulupi and Chitrangada are also mentioned in detail with reasons for them continuing to live in their parental home.
+Given the title, I expected some more Arjuna angle.
+And somewhere I thought the plot was lost when too many characters were quoted.
+I liked her detailed description of the weapons used.
+Not many versions go into the details as much.
+Similarly, his marriages with Ulupi and Chitrangada are also mentioned in detail with reasons for them continuing to live in their parental home.

-In the end I wonder at the epic called Mahabharata and wonder at its writer Ved Vyasa who intentionally or unintentionally created something that will keep inspiring writers and readers equally.
+In the end, I wonder at the epic called Mahabharata.
+And wonder at its writer Ved Vyasa who intentionally or unintentionally created something that will keep inspiring writers and readers equally.

 If you know the story, there is nothing new for you.
 If you love the story, you will anyway enjoy its any rendition.